Regional growth plans

 The plans will respond to the directions in the regional strategic plans that were prepared by local governments in Victoria in 2010.
 Each of the regional strategic plans included an initiative or action to prepare a settlement framework or a regional land use plan.

-Eight regional growth plans will be completed by mid 2013.
-Follow the links below for more information about regional growth planning for each region and to register your interest:
+Eight regional growth plans will be completed by the end of 2013.
+Follow the links below for more information about regional growth planning for each region:

 - Central Highlands